![]() | |

 One contemporary observer wrote: “At the Iron Works wee founde all the men with smutty faces and bare armes working lustily.
 The headmen be of substance and godly lives, but some of the workmen be young and fond of frolicking, and sometimes doe frolicke to such purpose that they get before the magistrates.
 And it be said, much to their discredit that one or two hath done naughtie workes with the maidens living thereabouts.”

 The prisoners began assimilation almost immediately.
 They were included in the colony’s military training as early as 1652, and by the time their indenture was complete, their Americanization was too.
-They married local women, both before and after being released from indenture, to take their place in Massachusetts and thousands of American family trees.
+They married local women, both before and after being released from indenture, to take their place in thousands of American family trees.

 The Saugus Iron Works today, operated as a historic site by the National Park Service |

-811 & 812 - Joseph Dickinson b.
-1630 England; d.
-1675 Northfield and Phebe Bressey b.
-1632 England; d.
-1711 Hartford.
+811 & 812 - Joseph Dickinson b.1630 England; d.1675 Northfield and Phebe Bressey b.1632 England; d.1711 Hartford.

-813 & 814 - Daniel White b.
-1642 Hartford CT; d.
-1713 Hatfield and Sarah Crow b.
-1647 Hartford, d.
-1719, Hadley MA
+813 & 814 - Daniel White b.1642 Hartford CT; d.1713 Hatfield and Sarah Crow b.1647 Hartford, d.1719, Hadley MA

-815 & 816 - Mark Warner b.
-1646 Ispwich, MA; d.
-1738 Northampton and Abigail Montague b.
-1633 Wethersfield, CT; d.
-1705 Northampton
+815 & 816 - Mark Warner b.1646 Ispwich, MA; d.1738 Northampton and Abigail Montague b.1633 Wethersfield, CT; d.1705 Northampton

 Like #799 & 800 and #1600, these two were likely in Hadley during the legendary attack of 1675.
 (Details with #1600, Francis Belcher.)

-817 & 818 - Nathaniel Phelps b.
-1653 Hartford, CT; d.
-1705 Northampton and Grace Martin (adopted name Marsh) b.
-1650 England; d.
-1727 Northampton
+817 & 818 - Nathaniel Phelps b.1653 Hartford, CT; d.1705 Northampton and Grace Martin (adopted name Marsh) b.1650 England; d.1727 Northampton

 Your 8G grandmother Grace has an interesting backstory:

-819 & 820 - James Wright b.
-1639 Springfield; d.
-1707 Northampton and Abigail Jess b.
-1645 Springfield; d.
-1707 Northampton
+819 & 820 - James Wright b.1639 Springfield; d.1707 Northampton and Abigail Jess b.1645 Springfield; d.1707 Northampton

-821 & 822 - Nathaniel Edwards 1657-1731 and Hepzibah Janes 1665-1691.
+821 & 822 - Nathaniel Edwards b.1657; d.1731 and Hepzibah Janes b.1665; d.1691.
 Both Nathaniel and Hepzibah were born and died in Northampton.

-825 & 826 - Jonathan Hunt b.
-1637 England; d.
-1691 Northampton and Clemence Hosmer b.
-1642 Hartford; d.
-1691 Northampton
+825 & 826 - Jonathan Hunt b.1637 England; d.1691 Northampton and Clemence Hosmer b.1642 Hartford; d.1691 Northampton

 Three generations are captured in the screenshot, below, of the Hunt family history.
 I highlighted our direct ancestors.
 Notice, too, that it identifies another uncle of some level (Mary's son Joseph, near the bottom of the first column) whom we lost in the Deerfield raid of 1704.